vosaul/status.im/docs/intro_openbounty.md

 You can also easily revoke bounties by navigating to the "Manage bounties" page, scrolling down to "Unclaimed bounties", clicking the 3 dots in the bottom right of the issue you're wanting to claim your funds back from and selecting "Revoke".

 You'll be prompted after a time to confirm the refund via Metamask.
-Be sure to make sure you have set a high enough gas price to get your funds back quickly!
+Be sure to set a high enough gas price to get your funds back quickly!
+It never hurts to check [Eth Gas Station](https://ethgasstation.info/).

 Obviously, it is not possible to revoke a bounty once a PR fixing the issue has been merged.